hammezii/ddb-html-to-markdown/README.md

 Step 1: clone repository

-Step 2: save html files you want to be converted in the /to_convert folder.
+Step 2: save html files you want to be converted in the /to_convert folder and delete the .txt file in this folder.

 Step 3: run script